Kevin8523/20170519_Predicting_QB_Pro_Bowl/README.md

 - http://wonderlictestsample.com/nfl-wonderlic-scores/

 ## Usage / What I learned	:
-This project focuses on gather messy data and transforming it into something that can be analyzed.
+This project focuses on gather messy data and transforming it into something that can be analyzed & analyzing that dataset and deriving insights

 ## Updates
+- Started Project: 2017-09
+	+ Initial work done in R
+- Updated Project: 2018-07
+	+ Came back to project to do some work in Python